American Forts: West

 Fort Soledad (park)

-A colonial Spanish fort.
-Fort Nuestra Señora de la Soledad, meaning "Our Lady of Solitude", did not survive the American bombardment in 1944.
+A colonial Spanish seven-gun stone fort located on a hill named Chalan Aniti, completed and named in 1810.
+Abandoned shortly after Mexico revolted from Spanish authority and the Manila Galleons stopped sailing to and from Acapulco.
+Fort Nuestra Señora de la Soledad ("Our Lady of Solitude") suffered under American bombardment in 1944.
 Preserved ruins still exist.
-The site was used by the Japanese.
-A gun emplacement is nearby.
+The site was used by the Japanese in WWII.
+A Japanese gun emplacement is nearby.

 Pigua